 What is the ‘Christian-Hebraic’ understanding of the Bible?

-Scripture is viewed within a first-century perspective, the context in which they were written and understood revealing a greater clarity as opposed to our current more common Greek view that is two-thousand years and a couple of languages removed.
+Context!
+Where scripture is understood through a first-century perspective, the context in which scripture were written and understood which delivers a much greater clarity as opposed to our current more common Greek-view that is two-thousand years and a couple of languages removed.

 It’s all about context.